 - Chopped fresh chives, for serving

-- If you want roasted garlic mashed potatoes, follow this step.
-Remove the outer layers of the garlic head and then slice off a thin layer off the top to expose the skin of the cloves.
+- Roast the garlic (optional).
+Preheat the oven to 400°F/200°C. Remove the outer layers of the garlic head and then slice off a thin layer off the top to expose the skin of the cloves.
 Rub the exposed cloves with a bit of olive oil.
-Wrap in parchment paper and then in foil to make a packet, and then place in the oven at 400°F/200°C for 35-45 minutes until soft and tender and lightly golden.
+Wrap in parchment paper and then in foil to make a packet, and then place directly on an oven rack.
+Roast for 35-40 minutes until soft and tender and lightly golden.
 Once cool enough to handle, squeeze the cloves out of the skin into a small bowl and mash with a fork.

-- Meanwhile, take the Plant Butter out of the fridge to soften.
+- Meanwhile, take the vegan butter and miso paste out of the fridge to soften.

 - Start preparing the potatoes.
 Peel the potatoes and then rinse them in cold water.
-Chop the potatoes into fourths (or into eighths if you have large Russet potatoes).
+Chop the potatoes into fourths or eighths, dependent on size.
 Place the potatoes in a large saucepan or Dutch oven and add enough water to cover them.
-Add 1 1/2 teaspoons of the kosher salt and stir to combine.
+Add 1 tablespoon of kosher salt (or 1/2 tablespoon sea salt) and stir to combine.
 Bring to a boil, then reduce the heat to maintain a simmer.
 Simmer until the potatoes are very soft and yield no resistance when poked with a fork and almost start to fall apart, 20 to 25 minutes.

 - Drain the potatoes in a colander.
-Then return the potatoes back to the saucepan.
+Return the potatoes back to the saucepan.
 Heat over low heat for a few minutes, tossing the potatoes around to prevent them from sticking.
 This removes any remaining moisture in the potatoes.

-- Once the Plant Butter is softened, place it in small bowl and add the miso paste and the mashed roasted garlic (if using).
+- While the potatoes are cooking, place the softened butter in a small bowl and add the miso paste and the mashed roasted garlic (if using).
 Using a fork, cream them together until well combined.

 - Heat a small or medium saucepan over medium-low heat.
 Add the miso butter and stir to combine.
 Once it’s almost melted, pour in the lite coconut milk.
-Whisk often to combine and stir until melted.
-Add a bit of freshly cracked black pepper.
-Keep the mixture on low heat to stay warm until you’re ready to add to the potatoes.
+Whisk often to combine and stir until everything is melted.
+Season with a bit of freshly cracked black pepper.
+Continue heating until the mixture is very warm but not bubbling.****